Why Did Henry VIII Have Six Wives?

 Punishment from God

 King Henry VIII was deeply religious.
 Growing up as second son, it is likely that he was destined for a career in the church.
 In 1521 he had been given the title Fidei Defensor by the Pope for his defence of the Catholic faith and denouncement of Martin Luther.
-Henry had fathered a son by his mistress Bessie Blount in 1519 and he began to question why God had not blessed his marriage to Catherine with sons.
+Henry had fathered a son, Henry Fitzroy, by his mistress Bessie Blount in 1519 and he began to question why God had not blessed his marriage to Catherine with sons.
 He found two passages in the Bible which indicated that God was punishing him for marrying his brother’s wife: Leviticus 18:16 “Thou shalt not uncover the nakedness of thy brother’s wife: it is thy brother’s nakedness.” and Leviticus 20:21 “If a man shall take his brother’s wife, it is an unclean thing…they shall be childless.”

 Attraction